cildiroyku/TransferLearningforAnimalSounds/README.md

 - Highlights whether the model is biased (e.g., good on “bird” but bad on “frog”).

 Confusion Matrix: A full breakdown of which classes the model confuses with each other (rows = true classes, columns = predicted classes)
-- Can be used to diagnose what kind of mistakes the model does
+- Can be used to diagnose what kind of mistakes the model does.
--

 ## Workflow Summary
 1. Preprocessing the input audio files